yclas/guides/docs/Email-settings-elasticemail.md

-# How to configure ElasticEmail on Yclas?
+# How to configure ElasticEmail with Yclas?
 Content:
 -   How it works